 We recognise geography as a vital subject and make every effort to make it as real and relevant for children by incorporating it in our Creative curriculum topics - often as the focus of it.
 A growing sense of locality is the general thrust for geography and, wherever possible, we make the most of every opportunity to take the children to places close to the school for their study.

 We believe DT is an important part of primary education and include all the features of the National Curriculum system in our planning.

 At Smarden Primary School we aim for our children to be confident, competent and discerning users of digital technology, preparing them for the participation in a rapidly changing technological world.
-We believe that having the knowledge and understanding of e-safety issues is a fundamental skill within computing and we ensure that we are continually encouraging children to become responsible and thoughtful users.

 Our enthusiastic staff ensure that they are digitally developing their children in all areas of the curriculum, ensuring that they are able to evaluate and use a range of technologies, including those that are new and unknown; understand what algorithms are and how they are implemented as programs on digital devices; understand computer networks including the internet and know how they can provide multiple services, such as the World Wide Web and have an appreciation of how search results are selected and ranked.